Fighter Pilot “Go Pills” Available NOW!

 An About Face

-When General Merrill McPeak, a particularly anti-drug Air Force Chief of Staff, banned the use of Go-Pills and other in-flight medications at the conclusion of the first Persian Gulf War.
+When General Merrill McPeak, a particularly anti-drug Air Force Chief of Staff, banned Go-Pills and other in-flight medications after the first Persian Gulf War.

 McPeak, a pilot himself, railed against the use of any drugs, saying he’d flown without them and that they posed an unnecessary health risk.

-The realities of modern warfare, such as night sorties by fighters and bombers, who spent 30 hours or more in the cockpit, proved to be more convincing however.
+However, the realities of modern warfare, such as night sorties by fighters and bombers, who spent 30 hours or more in the cockpit, proved to be more convincing.

 And so the Air Force reinstated the use of Dexedrine as a Go-Pill for pilots in 1996, though with strict guidelines that limited the frequency of use and quantity dispensed.